elastic/elasticsearch-py/docs/reference/index.md

 To upgrade to a new major version, first [upgrade {{es}}](docs-content://deploy-manage/upgrade.md), then upgrade the Python client.
 :::

-As of version 8.0, {{es}} offers a compatibility mode for smoother upgrades.
+As of version 8.0, {{es}} offers a [compatibility mode](elasticsearch://reference/elasticsearch/rest-apis/compatibility.md) for smoother upgrades.
 In compatibility mode, you can upgrade your {{es}} cluster to the next major version while continuing to use your existing client during the transition.

-For example, if you're upgrading {{es}} 8.x to {{es}} 9.x, you can continue to use the 8.x Python {{es}} client during and after the server upgrade, with the exception of [breaking changes](../release-notes/breaking-changes.md).
+For example, if you're upgrading {{es}} from 8.x to 9.x, you can continue to use the 8.x Python client during and after the {{es}} server upgrade, with the exception of [breaking changes](../release-notes/breaking-changes.md).

-To enable compatibility mode, set the environment variable `ELASTIC_CLIENT_APIVERSIONING` to `true`.
-For more details, refer to [{{es}} API compatibility](elasticsearch://reference/elasticsearch/rest-apis/compatibility.md).
+In the Python client, compatibility mode is always enabled.

 :::{tip}
 To support working with multiple client versions, the Python client is also released under the package names `elasticsearch8` and `elasticsearch9` (to prevent name collisions).